peteroupc/colorvalidator/docs/PeterO.ColorValidator.md

 <b>Parameters:</b>

  * <i>x</i>: A string which names a color.
-The letters in the string can be in any combination of basic upper-case letters A to Z (U+0041 to U+005A) and basic lower-case letters.
+The letters in the string can be in any combination of basic uppercase letters A to Z (U+0041 to U+005A) and basic lowercase letters.
 The string can begin with any combination of white space characters (U+0009, U+000A, U+000C, U+000D, U+0020), can end with any combination of those characters, or both.

 **What colors can I use?** You can use values like the following as color strings.